Debbie L. DeVries, MA, LMHC

 Anxiety (generalized, social, performance, phobia, panic attacks, post-traumatic stress, and agoraphobia)

-Stress (politics, life transitions, oppression, adjustment, injury, finances, career, etc.)
+Stress (life transitions, oppression, adjustment, injury, finances, career, etc.)

 Depression (mild to moderate symptoms)